-A paraphrase or a summary has no quotation marks because only the information or ideas-not the words-are borrowed.
-A citation that is connected to a reference page entry is still required:
+A paraphrase or a summary has no quotation marks because only the information or ideas-not the words are borrowed.
+Even though page number(s), when available, often are not included for very short summaries/paraphrases, the author's name and the year still need to be stated, as this summary illustrates:

-The American Psychological Association (2020) has stated that a source should be identified, even when ideas are rephrased.
+The American Psychological Association (2009) has stated that sources should be identified, even when ideas are rephrased.